trickstercache/trickster/docs/chunked_caching.md

 # Chunked Caching

 ## Overview

-In some use cases, it may be desirable to reduce the amount of data being transmitted from the cache for small requests.
-Trickster accomplishes this by *chunking* cache data, or splitting it into subdivisions of a configurable maximum size.
+In some caching setups, users may want to increase `timeseries_retention_factor` or `timeseries_ttl_ms` for a given backend to a very large size (e.g., a duration of days or weeks).
+This can cause issues if the cache provider is
+`filesystem` or `redis`, because the entire time series is loaded to extract even just a few data points.
+Eventually, this could negate the effects of caching altogether.

+To mitigate this, Trickster supports *chunking* cache data, by splitting large datasets into subdivisions of a configurable maximum size.
+The chunks are reconstituted upon retrieval.
+Only the chunks needed to service a client request are accessed, rather than the entire time series cache object.

 Chunking can be configured per-cache and applies to both timeseries and byterange data.

 ## Configuration